This facility carries out isotope analyses within the terrestrial, freshwater & marine scientific communities.

 The Lancaster node of the NERC Life Sciences Mass Spectrometry Facility (LSMSF) is located within the Centralised Analytical Chemistry Facility at CEH's Lancaster site.
 The LSMSF provides a highly specialised unit for the 13C & 15N stable isotope analysis of biological, terrestrial and environmental materials for the UK’s ecological research community.
 The main strength of the facility is its exclusive combination of sample preparation equipment, analytical instrumentation and staff expertise.

 Established in 1984, the staff expertise in isotope methodologies and instrumentation has allowed the introduction of "fit-for-purpose" technologies, methodologies and new applications, which are matched to suit the continually growing needs of the external user community.
-The collaborative opportunities provided by the Lancaster node of the LSMSF complement those run by its sister nodes located at the University of Bristol & the Scottish Universities Environmental Research Centre (SUERC).
+The collaborative opportunities provided by the Lancaster node of the LSMSF complement those run by its sister nodes located at the University of Bristol and the Scottish Universities Environmental Research Centre (SUERC).

 The node specialises in the isotopic analysis of: